 7. Bill Lewis Rat-L-Trap

-Let it sink every so slightly and then twitch it.
-You could also use the yo-yo technique.
+I had my best success letting it sink slightly before twitching it.
+You could also use the yo-yo technique to trigger strikes.

-This lure is not as beginner-friendly as some of the other options because you’ll have to hook it yourself with treble hooks and get the weight right to ensure you stay at the right depth.
+Fair warning – you’ll need to rig your own treble hooks and get the weight just right to ensure you stay at the right depth.

 How to Choose Lipless Crankbaits for Bass